 As human beings we adapt to the environments we must ‘be in’ (social, physical, economic, historical).
 We learn to shape ourselves to fit – particularly if we’re the least powerful in the group (like a child in the family) – and that shape then becomes ‘me’ and any distress we feel becomes ‘what needs fixing’.

 The therapeutic process uncovers that shape, identifying the environment it fits and giving voice to the distress it causes.
 With that knowledge comes choice and the discovery of a more authentic ‘me’.
+My approach works with the internal system of the body and the external systems you interact with (historic, present, future) – See Training and CPD.

 Being in the ‘here and now’…